mattias-p/agent/README.md

 ## Known problems

-* The Agent violates the Liskov substitution principle by inheriting from FSM and then letting its output values depend on external state.
-  The Agent chould have an FSM as a member through composition instead.

 * Take another look at FSM output functions.
   Could the Agent implementation be improved by using a full Moore och Mealy machine?